tyler-utah/academic-kickstart/content/home/about.md

 # About

+<i> I am excited to announce that I will be starting Fall of 2020 at
+University of California, Santa Cruz (UCSC) as an Assistant Professor in Computer Science! </i>

 I am a Post Doc researcher at Princeton University working in <a href="http://www.princeton.edu/~mrm/"> Margaret Martonosi</a>'s group.
 My research interests are in concurrency: programming,